-- Motorcyclists represented 14% of the total traffic fatalities, yet accounted for only 3% of all registered vehicles in the United States in 2014, the latest year for which data is available. - The economic benefits of motorcycle helmet use are substantial, more than 3 and one-half times greater in states with all-rider helmet laws.
+- Motorcyclist fatalities of older Americans (aged 65 and older) increased by 140% over the ten year period, 2007 to 2016. - The economic benefits of motorcycle helmet use are substantial, more than three and one-half times greater in states with all-rider helmet laws.
 In states that have an all-rider helmet law, cost savings to society from helmet use was \$725 per registered motorcycle, compared to savings from helmet use of just \$198 per registered motorcycle in states without a mandatory helmet use law, according to the CDC.
 States without an all-rider motorcycle helmet law realize some savings from voluntary helmet use and from partial laws that cover certain but not all riders. - According to the American Academy of Pediatrics, in states with only youth-specific helmet laws, helmet use has decreased and youth mortality has increased.
 Serious traumatic brain injury among young riders was 38% higher in states with only age-specific laws compared to states with all-rider helmet laws. - There is no scientific evidence that motorcycle rider training reduces crash risk and is an adequate substitute for an all-rider helmet law.
 In fact, motorcycle fatalities continued to increase even after a motorcycle education and training grant program included in federal legislation took effect in 2006.

-737 Lives that Could Have Been Saved by Helmet Use
+Lives That Could Have Been Saved by Helmet Use

-Ctatas Without AK 1 ID 5 MN 14 RI 1

-States Without All-Rider Motorcycle AZ 34 IL 44 МТ 4 SC 50

-Helmet Laws & Lives that Could AR 22 IN 29 NH 3 SD 6

-Have Been Saved in 2016 by 100% Helmet Use СО 31 IA 18 NM 8 TX 102

-(NHTSA, 2017) СТ 14 KS 11 ND 4 UT 8

-DE 2 KY 28 ОН 55 WI 25

-FL 109 ME 4 ок 24 WY 6

-HI 6 MI 31 PA 38 Total 737
+Otata William AK 2 ID 6 MN 15 RI 2 States Without All-Rider Motorcycle AZ 34 IL 42 МТ 4 SC 38 Helmet Laws & Lives that Could AR 13 IN 40 NH 3 SD 4 Have Been Saved in 2017 by 100% СО 27 IA 13 NM 14 TX 94 Helmet Use (NHTSA, 2018) СТ 13 KS 13 ND 3 UT 10 DE 2 KY 22 ОН 42 WI 17 FL 110 ME 6 ок 24 WY 5 HI 5 MI 27 PA 34 Total 686